2013-14 Events Calendar

 Who can get reduced price meals?

-Your children can get low cost meals if your household income is within the reduced price limits on the Federal Eligibility Income Chart, shown on this application.
+Your children can get low cost meals if your household income is within the reduced price limits on the Federal Eligibility Income Chart, shown below.

 Should I fill out an application if I received a letter this school year saying my children are approved for free meals?

-Please read the letter you got carefully and follow the instructions.
+Please read the letter you got from the district carefully and follow the instructions.
 Call the school at 518-439-8885 if you have questions.

 My child's application was approved last year.
 Do I need to fill out another one?